RaulBHG/kubera-api/README.md

 ### Sequelize

 To see commands for bbdd:
-`sequelize-cli`
+`npx sequelize-cli`
 For example to create model (this creates migration too) we use:
-`sequelize model:create --name category --attributes slug:string,name:string,external_id:string`
+`npx sequelize-cli model:create --name category --attributes slug:string,name:string,external_id:string`

+To migrate and seed: `npx sequelize-cli db:migrate && npx sequelize-cli db:seed:all`

 ### Commands